 Green Deal FAQs

-Is the Green Deal the only way to get advice on how to cut my energy use at home?
+Is the Green Deal my only way to get advice on how to cut my energy use at home?

-If you would like an Energy Assessment for your own use which is not part of the Green Deal but is specifically tailored to your personal wishes, there are alternatives.
+If you would like a detailed Energy Assessment for your own use which is not part of the Green Deal but is specifically tailored to your personal wishes, there are alternatives.
 Local company ExpertEnergy offer a 10% discount off all prices as advertised on their website to people who mention WinACC to them, and they give a donation to WinACC for the referral.
 ExpertEnergy provide energy and thermal imaging surveys for homeowners and businesses.
-It may also be possible to include thermal imaging.

 How do I get the works done, and paid for?